Ohio Misdemeanor Charges and Penalties

 Possession of drug paraphernalia is a very common misdemeanor charge in Ohio.
 Many people get into trouble with the law because they had drug paraphernalia like a hypodermic needle lying around in their car.

 Drug paraphernalia is any equipment, product, or material that can be used or is intended for use to ingest a controlled substance (drugs like marijuana) in the body.
-Possession of drug paraphernalia is a minor misdemeanor as long as you have not passed on the paraphernalia to someone else, but may become a major misdemeanor if you sold the paraphernalia, especially to juveniles.
+Possession of drug paraphernalia is a fourth misdemeanor as long as you have not passed on the paraphernalia to someone else, but may become a more serious misdemeanor if you sold the paraphernalia, especially to juveniles.

 Disorderly Conduct – Public Peace Offenses